Probabilistic Game-Theoretic Traffic Routing: Numerical study

 \section{Numerical study$^1$}

-\thefootnote \footnote{$^1$Code available on \url{https://github.com/bemilio/MDP_traffic_nonlinear}} We use Algorithm \ref{alg:FoRB} to solve the problem in \eqref{eq:generalized_game} on a directed road graph with $12$ nodes and $27$ edges for $N=8$ agents.
-We set $f_i\equiv 0$ for all $i$ and $\ell_{(a,b)}$ to the BPT latency function in \eqref{eq:bpt_latency} with $\tau_{(a,b)}=1$, $\zeta_{(a,b)}=\frac{1}{N}$, $c_{(a,b)} = 0.1$ for all $(a,b)\in\mc E$ and $\xi=3$.
+\thefootnote \footnote{$^1$Code available at \url{https://github.com/bemilio/MDP_traffic_nonlinear}} We {study the behavior of} Algorithm \ref{alg:FoRB} {on multiple randomly generated simple scenarios, in order to better observe the characteristics of the solution.} We implement a {randomly generated} directed graph with $12$ nodes and $27$ edges for $N=8$ agents.
+We consider the case where the agents only take the traversing time into account when choosing the road, and thus we} set $f_i\equiv 0$ for all $i$. {We set every road to have the same length and capacity, by considering} $\ell_{(a,b)}$ to the BPT latency function in \eqref{eq:bpt_latency} with $\tau_{(a,b)}=0.1$, $\zeta_{(a,b)}=\frac{1}{N}$, $c_{(a,b)} = 0.1$ for all $(a,b)\in\mc E$ and $\xi=3$.
 The road limit in \eqref{eq:shared_constr} is defined as $\overline{c}_{(a,b)} = 0.2$.
 We solve the problem in \eqref{eq:generalized_game} for $100$ random initial states and destinations of the agents.
 The solution to the game in \eqref{eq:generalized_game} is then compared to the routing obtained by the shortest path with no traffic information, that is, with edge weight $\tau_{(a,b)}$ for all $(a,b)\in\mc E$.
-We see in Figure \ref{fig:2_comparison_congestions} that the baseline solution tends to overcrowd some roads (cf. edge 6) and underutilize others (cf. edge 3), while the proposed solution provides a more uniform usage of the network.
-Figure \ref{fig:4_comparison_expected_congestion} compares the travel time computed using the approximation in \eqref{eq:first_order_approx} with the ones obtained with a realization of the proposed probabilistic routing.
-Evidently, increasing the population size reduces the approximation error. \\ We then apply Algorithm \ref{alg:rec_hor} for $\tau\in\{1,...,10\}$ with terminal cost $f_i^F(x) = \gamma (\ksp{i})^{\top} x$, $\gamma$ as in the right hand side of \eqref{eq:condition_gamma_terminal} and $V=10^3$.
-The results are compared to the pre-computed open loop solution of problem \eqref{eq:generalized_game} without the constraint in \eqref{eq:shared_constr}.
-Figure \ref{fig:2_multiperiod_advantage} shows that the traversing time experienced is reduced with respect to the shortest path solution, and this advantage increases with the time horizon.
+We can conclude from Figure \ref{fig:2_comparison_congestions} that the baseline solution tends to overcrowd some roads (cf. edge 6) and underutilize others (cf. edge 3), while the proposed GNE routing, which exploits traffic information, obtains a more uniform usage of the network. {In Figure \ref{fig:4_comparison_expected_congestion}, we show the normalized approximation error for the travel time computed using \eqref{eq:first_order_approx}.
+The approximation error for each link $(a,b)\in\mc E$ and instant $t$ is computed as $ |\ell_{(a,b)}(\sigma_{(a,b),t}^{\mathrm{M}}) - \ell_{(a,b)}(\hat{\sigma}_{(a,b),t}^{\mathrm{M}})|$, where $\sigma^{\mathrm{M}}_{(a,b),t}$ is the expected road occupation defined in \S \ref{sec:objective_and_constraints} and $\hat{\sigma}^{\mathrm{M}}_{(a,b),t}$ is the realized number of vehicles on $(a,b)$ at time $t$ divided by $NV$.} Evidently, increasing the population size reduces the approximation error.
+We then apply Algorithm \ref{alg:rec_hor} for $\tau\in\{1,...,10\}$ with the terminal cost $f_i^F(x) = \gamma (\musp{i})^{\top} x$ and $\gamma$ as in the right hand side of \eqref{eq:condition_gamma_terminal}, {which ensures that the assumptions of Theorem \ref{thm:main_receding_hor} are satisfied.} The results are compared to the pre-computed open-loop solution of problem \eqref{eq:generalized_game} without the constraint in \eqref{eq:shared_constr}, {denoted by the $\infty$ horizon, in terms of the relative total traversing time reduction with respect to the shortest-path solution without traffic information.} Figure \ref{fig:2_multiperiod_advantage} shows that the traversing time experienced is reduced with respect to the shortest path solution, and this advantage increases with the time horizon.
+In a practical sense, the results in Figures \ref{fig:2_comparison_congestions}, \ref{fig:2_multiperiod_advantage} show that the availability of real-time traffic information allows to reduce the congestion on heavily utilized links and the total traversing time experienced by the drivers.